Postage for a 9×12 envelope

 Does a 9×12 envelope qualify as a letter?

 A typical 9×12 (12″ long × 9″ high) has a longest side of 12 inches.
 USPS letter length in this calculator caps at 11.5 inches, so 12″ exceeds the letter maximum.
-This tool will usually classify a standard 9×12 as a large envelope (flat)not letter postage.
-Use USPS flat rates or retail counter help; we do not price flats here yet.
+This tool usually classifies a standard 9×12 as a large envelope (flat).
+Set Mail class to Auto or Large envelope / Flat to see the First-Class flat retail estimate (for example $1.63 at 1 billable oz on the Notice 123 table used here)—not letter Forever ladders.
+See also how many stamps for a 9×12.

 Nine-by-twelve envelopes are popular for magazines, packets, and unfolded documents.
 Enter your measurements below to see how the calculator classifies your piece.